Infant Torticollis and Plagiocephaly

 Infant torticollis can resolve on its own but knowing what positions and stretches to do can help resolve it quicker.

-What causes infant torticollis?
+What causes infant torticollis and plagiocephaly?

 CONTACT & HOURS